Tiverton services

 See also: M5 Planning Applications

-The restaurant gained a Coffee Stop and a tourist information centre was soon built next to the restaurant.
+The restaurant gained a Coffee Stop, and a tourist information centre was soon built next door.
 The Little Chef Lodge was changed to the main Travelodge brand.

 In 1993, Forte suggested filling in the gap between the Little Chef and the tourist information centre, creating one large building.
 A new coach park, caravan park and overflow car park would have been built to the east of the site, with the local road diverting around it.
 Access would have been provided from a new roundabout on the A38.
 Forte withdrew the plan.

-Department of Transport records state that they signed an agreement in 1994 to signpost the upgraded Tiverton services from the M5.
-This would be later renewed.
+Department of Transport records state that they signed an agreement in 1994 to signpost an upgraded Tiverton services from the M5.
+This agreement would later be renewed.

-In 1995 Forte's properties were acquired by Granada.
+Forte's properties were acquired by Granada in 1996.
 Granada added a Burger King to the restaurant and kept working on the expansion plans.

-In 2000, planning permission had been granted for a motorway service area at both here at Tiverton (though they called it 'Burlescombe') and at Cullompton.
+In 2000, planning permission was granted for motorway service areas both here at Tiverton (although they called it 'Burlescombe') and at Cullompton.
 Highways Agency policy would only allow one of these to be signposted from the motorway, so they reached a compromise: Cullompton would be signed from the M5 northbound, and Tiverton from the M5 southbound.
 This would mean only the east side of M5 J27 would need to be given traffic lights.

 Moto Era

-In 2005, another proposal was put forward.
+Another proposal was put forward in 2005.
 This kept a similar external layout, but both the Little Chef and the tourist information buildings would have been demolished.
 The new building would have been shaped like a shed, with timber cladding and glass over the entrances at each end.
 Inside there would have been a Burger King, a shop, a game arcade and toilets, with offices on the upstairs balcony.
-This plan was approved but wasn't built.
+This plan was also approved and not built.

-In 2008, Moto replaced the Little Chef with Costa, a change they were making across their estate.
+Moto replaced the Little Chef with Costa in 2008, a change they were making across their estate.
 The tourist information centre was closed.

-In 2009 another operator attempted to build a full motorway service area opposite the junction, with the aim being to create a gateway to Mid Devon called 'Junction 27'.
-The plan had to be scaled down to become a rest area as the existing service area complained it would take traffic from their site, even though the developer claimed they were after different markets and Tiverton could benefit from the increased traffic (the two sites would have been connected).
+Another operator attempted to build a full motorway service area opposite the junction in 2009.
+They said their aim was to create a gateway to Mid Devon called 'Junction 27'.
+The ambition had to be scaled down to just a rest area as the existing service area complained it would take traffic from their site, even though the developer claimed they were after different markets and that the existing service area could even benefit from the increased traffic.
+The two sites would have been connected.

-The plans were later rejected altogether as the council weren't interested in what they called a "half-measure", and they wanted something bigger to relieve congestion at Cullompton.
+These plans were later rejected altogether, with the local authority saying they weren't interested in what they called a "half-measure", adding that they wanted something bigger to relieve congestion at Cullompton.

-The filling station here was branded and operated by Shell for some time until 2019 when Moto bought the forecourt from Shell and rebranded the site to their standard partner brand BP.
-This is now the first time since the service area opened that the site is now owned and operated by one sole owner.
+Moto bought the forecourt from Shell in 2019.
+They rebranded it to their standard partner brand, BP, making it the first time since the service area opened that the site has been owned and operated by one company.

 Alternatives